elastisys/compliantkubernetes-apps/migration/v0.34/README.md

 ## Prerequisites

+- [ ] Read through the changelog to check if there are any changes you need to be aware of.
+Read through the release notes, Platform Administrator notices, Application Developer notices, and Security notice.
 - [ ] Notify the users (if any) before the upgrade starts;
 - [ ] Check if there are any pending changes to the environment;
 - [ ] Check the state of the environment, pods, nodes and backup jobs: